 Mary Travers biography

-Early LifeFolk singer.
-Born Mary Allin Travers on November 9, 1936 in Louisville, Kentucky.
+Famed folk singer Mary Allin Travers was born on November 9, 1936, in Louisville, Kentucky.
 Her parents, Robert Travers and Virginia Coigney were both progressive journalists who worked as organizers for the fledgling Newspaper Guild union.
-When Travers was two years old, her family moved to Greenwich Village in New York City.
-Her parents divorced shortly after.
+When Travers was 2 years old, her family moved to Greenwich Village in New York City.
+Her parents divorced soon after.

 Travers spent most of her childhood and teenage years exploring her love of music at The Little Red Schoolhouse, a liberal private school in the Village.
 While at the Schoolhouse, Travers grew interested in singer/songwriters such as Paul Robeson and Pete Seeger.
 She began singing weekly at the Sunday afternoon folk music gatherings in Washington Square Park, where legendary folk artists would often gather to perform.

-In 2005, tragedy struck in Travers' life when she was diagnosed with Leukemia.
+In 2005, tragedy struck in Travers's life when she was diagnosed with Leukemia.
 That year, she received a bone marrow transplant and continued to tour.
-But on September 16, 2009, Mary succumbed to the illness after complications with chemotherapy.
+But on September 16, 2009, in Danbury, Connecticut, Mary succumbed to the illness after complications with chemotherapy.
 She was 72 years old.